Sibiu Travel Guide: Top Things to Do & Places to Visit

 Besides being an impressive sight, Corvin Castle has a much more interesting history than Bran Castle - just like Sibiu has over Brasov!
 Even the stories and urban legends have more truth to them than any vampire myths :)

 Public transportation is not a good option to get there so the best way to visit Corvin Castle is by car.
-And on a day trip you'll also visit Alba Iulia Citadel - the spiritual capital of Romania where the Great Union of 1918 took place.
+And on a day trip, you'll also visit Alba Iulia Citadel - the spiritual capital of Romania where the Great Union of 1918 took place.

-German settlers started coming to Transylvania in the 12th century and by the 13th century they established a clear presence in the region.
-They founded villages, fortified existing ones and built the seven city citadels (including Sibiu and Brasov) that became known as Siebenburgen in German.
+German settlers started coming to Transylvania in the 12th century and by the 13th century, they established a clear presence in the region.
+They founded villages, fortified existing ones, and built the seven city citadels (including Sibiu and Brasov) that became known as Siebenburgen in German.

 By car you'll also get to explore some of the villages the Transylvanian Saxons lived in, generally called the Saxon villages of Transylvania.
 Most of them have impressive fortified churches which have been restored after being abandoned during communist Romania.

-The most famous villages are Viscri (where the UK's King Charles owns a village house for his Summer holidays!), Biertan, Alma Vii, Richis, Mosna, Crit, Saschiz and over 120 others! :) Our guide can also organise a typical Transylvanian home-cooked lunch by a local family, the best way to experience Romanian food.
+The most famous villages are Viscri (where the UK's King Charles owns a village house for his Summer holidays!), Biertan, Alma Vii, Richis, Mosna, Crit, Saschiz, and over 120 others! :)

-- the ASTRA National Museum Complex
+21. Visit the Michelin-rated ASTRA Museum

-The museum stretches over 96 hectares and hosts unique and original pieces that are representative for Romanian village life and culture.
+The ASTRA National Museum Complex stretches over 96 hectares and hosts unique and original pieces that are representative of Romanian village life and culture.

-It's so good that for 2 consecutive years it received 3 stars from the prestigious Michelin guide - and that says something!
-Check their official website to see what's on since they regularly host artisan fairs and exhibitions especially during the Summer months.
+It's so good that for 2 consecutive years, it received 3 stars from the prestigious Michelin guide - and that says something!
+Check their official website to see what's on since they regularly host artisan fairs and exhibitions, especially during the Summer months.

 Typical village on the outskirts of Sibiu; this is Rasinari village

-Locals here live simply and are always smiling, grow their own food (including delicious cheese you must try!), help each other out and welcome anyone with food, drinks and stories!
+Locals here live simply and are always smiling, grow their own food (including delicious cheese you must try!), help each other out and welcome anyone with food, drinks, and stories!

-This is one of the best places to see the famous rural life Transylvania is so beloved for, a great way to meet locals and experience rural the cultural heritage of Sibiu area directly.
+This is one of the best places to see the famous rural life Transylvania is so beloved for, a great way to meet locals and experience the rural cultural heritage of Sibiu area directly.

 The area around Raul Sadului is known for its picturesque valleys and hay huts where shepherds take their sheep up the mountains during summer - and are happy to prepare a traditional lunch for you!

-6. Sibiu, a foodies' paradise
+Sibiu, a foodies' paradise

 After so much walking, you’re probably hungry by now and need to refuel.
 And you've seen lots of nice places to eat during your walks either in a lively square or on a quiet narrow street.

-If you want to enjoy a fancy dinner with traditional but modern Romanian food try Kulinarium Restaurant or La Cuptor.
 And if you're looking for unusual things to do - how about dining in the cellar of a 15th-century house?
-Try Sibiul Vechi which has traditional Romanian food from really old recipes, music, and a truly authentic atmosphere.
+Try Crama Sibiul Vechi which offers local cuisine from really old recipes, music, and a truly authentic atmosphere.

-Old cheese from local shepherds, pear brandy or fruit cakes and, of course, traditional Romanian cuisine with a modern twist are some of the best things you can eat in the city.
+Old cheese from local shepherds, pear brandy or fruit cakes, and, of course, traditional Romanian cuisine with a modern twist are some of the best things you can eat in the city.

-Coffee Archives (Arhiva de Cafea) offers delicious origin based coffee and Refresh is your place to go for smoothies, freshly squeezed juice or cereal yoghurt breakfast.
+Coffee Archives (Arhiva de Cafea) offers delicious origin-based coffee and Refresh is your place to go for smoothies, freshly squeezed juice, or cereal yoghurt breakfast.
 Check our list with the best coffee shops in Sibiu to find out more!

-7. Where to stay in Sibiu.
-Logistics
+Practical info.
+Where to stay in Sibiu

 Where to stay in Sibiu?
-On booking.com and airbnb you'll find plenty of options!
+On booking.com and Airbnb you'll find plenty of options!
 If you're planning to stay in Sibiu Old Town - expect old and small rooms, squeaky floors and very high prices.

-Sibiu Airport is mostly served by flights operated by Wizz Air, Ryan Air and Lufthansa and is an excellent way to get here.
+Sibiu Airport is mostly served by flights operated by Wizz Air, Ryan Air, and Lufthansa and is an excellent way to get here.

-Sibiu train station is a good option of you're planning to travel to Brasov.
+Sibiu train station is a good option if you're planning to travel to Brasov.
 But for Cluj-Napoca or Bucharest - you're better off taking a bus.
 Check our Romania public transport guide for more info.

 That's it - I hope you'll come visit and enjoy Sibiu like I do!